Clementadm/Dev-mobile/README.md

 Event Manager is an app develop in React-Native for a school project.
 With our app you can :

-- add an event directly to your default calendar
+- Add an event directly to the default calendar of your smartphone
-- check the wheather
+- Get the forecast weather of the day for your actual location

 ## Use our App